brianhill/deep-springs-observatory/index.md

 ![Celestron EdgeHD 11](./photos/CelestronEdgeHD11.jpg)

-## Mount

 The OTA will be carried by a [Losmandy G11G](http://www.losmandy.com/g-11.html):

 ![Losmandy G11G](./photos/LosmandyG11G.jpg)

 ## Power

 Field power for the telescopes and their associated electronics will be provided by two [Jackery Explorer 1000s](https://www.jackery.com/products/explorer-1000-portable-power-station) which will be kept charged by a bank of four solar panels.
+Industrial grade PVC conduit for carrying data and power is routed underground between the dome and the control room.

 ## Program